 May I apologise that you may still find some pages, photographs and links on the website are down, and strange symbols appear instead of text, as I get around to re-coding my website following the migration of my host to a new server!

 This will NOT of course stop the website from continuing to be updated with the latest news.

 It's hard for me even to comprehend that my website has now been going for nearly a decade!

 Originally created purely as a way of personally listing and keeping a record of photographs and articles, never did I think for one moment that, nearly a decade later, I would have over a hundred individual Match Pages, over seven years of monthly Archives, a day-by-day record of five Tournaments, not to mention numerous Magazine Articles, Advertising Campaigns, and lots more besides.

 So to everyone who has contributed and continues to visit, and all the wonderful friends I have made - you literally come from all corners of the globe - thank you and thank you again!!

 The biggest thanks of all, however, goes to the subject of my little domain in the world that is the internet, Joachim Löw himself.
 Documenting the ups, looking back at previous years, and, yes, even accepting the challenge of recording the reactions to the odd down, has been the most unbelievable experience.
-Covering Germany in Brazil (albeit from afar) and recording your journey to the just reward for all your talent and years of hard work by becoming World Champion has, at times, left even me lost for words!
+Covering Germany in Brazil (albeit from afar) and recording your journey to the just reward for all your talent and years of hard work by becoming World Champion, together with further success in the Confed Cup and the breaking of numerous records, has, at times, left even me lost for words!
 Following your career so far has been amazing, and I look forward to all that is to come!